 This blog post contains information about the Girl Scout Cookie Program written prior to COVID-19.
 Please visit our Coronavirus Updates page for more information on what Girl Scout activities are allowed, and our Cookie Resources page for more information about the 2021 Girl Scout Cookie Program.

-What’s the best way to celebrate the start of this year’s Girl Scout Cookie program?
+What’s the best way to celebrate the start of this year’s Girl Scout Cookie Program?
 With a troop cookie kickoff, of course!
-In honor of 100 years of Girl Scouts selling cookies, here are 7 fun ways to get your girls excited (and prepared!) for the cookie sale.
+In honor of 100+ years of Girl Scouts selling cookies, here are 7 fun ways to get your girls excited (and prepared!) for the cookie program.

 Pin this post for later!